How to Hire Your First Employee:

 - Write a great job description.

-- Market your company as great place to work.
+- Market your company as a great place to work.

 - Show candidates around your workplace when they arrive for interviews.